lilou9221/McGill_Team2_Capstone/README.md

 **Note:** Data files can be obtained from any source (Google Earth Engine, other providers, or existing datasets).
 The tool processes whatever GeoTIFF files are placed in `data/raw/`.

-### Step 5: Configuration (Optional - Only for Data Acquisition)
+## Configuration

 **No configuration is required for core functionality** - the tool works with sensible defaults.

 The `config.yaml` file is **only needed** if you want to use the optional GEE export scripts to export data from Google Earth Engine.
-For normal usage with manually placed data files, you don't need any configuration.
+For normal usage with manually placed data files, no configuration is needed.

+**Default Settings (work out of the box):**
+- Data directories: `data/raw`, `data/processed`
+- Output directories: `output/html`
+- H3 resolution: 7 for clipped areas, 9 for full state SOC map, 5 for full state suitability map
+- Processing: Caching enabled, snapshots disabled

 **If you need to export data from GEE:**